BjornBergdahl/THS/README.md

 ### JavaFX Issues
 We were unable to implement some late functionality and finishing touches in the JavaFX view, but the program can mostly be used as intended and is not too far from a fully stable release.
 * Tasks are not loaded when viewing a ticket.
 Hotfix needed.
-* Bug: Tickets marked as "Working" cannot be opened.
+* Bug: Tickets marked as "WORKING" cannot be opened.
 Hotfix needed.
 * Some calls should be made to refresh the data at a few points in the program.
 We have prepared for an observable pattern against the database, but have not implemented this yet.
 * Process Leader ID is hard-coded into the application for demonstration purposes, this should be generalised.
 * Functionality for Process Leader to attest a ticket that has been marked as "DONE" is not yet implemented.